Privacy Policy

 The legal basis for the operation of Social Media Profiles and the insights function is Patalyze’s legitimate interest within the meaning of Art.
 6 para.
 1 sentence 1 lit. f) GDPR in using the Social Media Pages as an information channel.
 With regard to the insights function, Patalyze has a legitimate interest in understanding the visits and interactions with Social Media Profiles in order to be able to respond to them and to further improve Patalyze's presence.
 Insofar as Visitor's consent given to the social network justifies the data processing within the framework of the respective social platform, processing is carried out on the basis of this consent.

 Patalyze together with the operator of the respective social network are jointly responsible for the data processing operations triggered when Visitor accesses the Social Media Page.
+The essence of this joint-controller arrangement, in particular the allocation of responsibilities and the point of contact for exercising data-subject rights, is set out in the respective network’s joint-controller addendum (for LinkedIn, the LinkedIn Page Insights Joint Controller Addendum).
+In summary, Patalyze is responsible for its own posts and its use of the aggregate page-insights statistics, while the network operator is responsible for the platform’s own processing and is the primary contact for data-subject rights regarding that processing.
 However, the operators of the social networks may also process Visitor's data for their own purposes, which are not depicted in this privacy policy.
 It is also possible that data collected about Visitor will be transferred to third countries, in particular the USA.
 Patalyze has no influence on this data processing and refers to the privacy policies of the respective social networks.

 Patalyze offers are video-based interactive events on the Services Patalyze offers (“Webinars”).
 Visitor and User can participate on the Webinars (“Participant”).
 Patalyze uses video conferencing services provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (“Google”), on whose platform the webinars are held.
 Patalyze has concluded a data processing agreement with Google and Google may only process personal data according to Patalyze's instructions and not for its own purposes.